joebuhlig/OFScripts/Daily Task Report/README.md

 ![Hazel Rule](https://github.com/joebuhlig/OFScripts/blob/master/Daily%20Task%20Report/HazelRule.jpg)

+Note: If you're using Hazel for this you can run it one of two ways - embedded or external.
+You can embed the code in a Hazel action or link Hazel to an external script.
+If you're using the former, you'll need to pull the `hazelProcessFile` handler at the beginning and end of the script.
+So delete these two lines:

+`on hazelProcessFile(theFile)`

+`end hazelProcessFile`

+This handler is only used when the script is run as an external script in Hazel.

 # Setup

 All you need to do is tell it where you want to save the files.
 Change this line: